Intrinsic Dynamics-Driven Generalizable Scene Representations for Vision-Oriented Decision-Making Applications: Method

-In the previous section, we introduced a basic optimization objective that incorporates dynamics characteristics.
-While it can be directly optimized, its single-step distance cannot effectively distinguish between two similar tasks/behaviors in observations.
-Especially in scenarios with sparse targets, this problem will be exacerbated \cite{kemertas2021towards}.
-According to this suggestion, we modify the original optimization objective ${\cal J}^{o}(\phi)$ into a multi-step optimization loss objective, defined in as ${\cal J}^{seq}(\phi)$ in Eq. (\ref{eq7}).
+While Eq. (\ref{eq6}) can be directly optimized to learn the task-relevant representation $z_t=\phi(o_t)$, its one-step distance cannot effectively distinguish scenarios with similar short-term outputs but different long-term behaviors, especially in environments with sparse rewards~\cite{kemertas2021towards}.
+To address this issue, with the benefits of easily extending to multi-step predictions for DSR, the multi-step optimization loss objective is employed as shown in Eq. (\ref{eq7}):

-On the other hand, Theorem 2 in the work \cite{ye2024state} demonstrated the existence of favorable periodic and highly structured timing-related features in sequence states.
-Inspired by this, while fitting the dynamics equation relationships from a sequence optimization perspective (Eq. (\ref{eq7})), we can also deeply model the self-supervised labels with continuous property to promote the encoder to learn the above-mentioned temporal features.
+Moreover, as favorable periodic and highly structured timing-related features usually exist in sequential inputs~\cite{ye2024state}, the adoption of the sequential optimization objective allows the encoder to learn task-related temporal features.

-Consequently, to further obtain such global temporal features, we utilize some sequence methods to model the potential relationships within the self-supervised labels, rather than naively optimizing the original distances (e.g., element error) in the sequence objective over Eq. (\ref{eq7}).
-Specifically, we introduce the Discrete Time Fourier Transform (DTFT) to obtain the frequency domain signals of action sequences $\mathbf{a}_{t+1:t+T}\in\mathbb{R}^{T\times d1}$ and reward sequences $\mathbf{r}_{t+1:t+T}\in\mathbb{R}^{T\times1}$ in the T dimension, where $d1$ and $T$ are the action dimension and sequence length respectively.
-In addition, for high-dimensional ${\bar{z}}_{t+T}\in\mathbb{R}^{d2}$ ($d2$ is the dimension of the encoding state), we utilize a latent overshooting model that satisfies the forward dynamics equation to minimize the Kullback-Leibler (KL) divergence between the multi-step state prediction and the real state distribution.
-Final, we minimize the following final loss:
+Specifically, we introduce the Discrete Time Fourier Transform (DTFT) to obtain the frequency domain signals of action sequences $\mathbf{a}_{t+1:t+T}\in\mathbb{R}^{T\times d_1}$ and reward sequences $\mathbf{r}_{t+1:t+T}\in\mathbb{R}^{T\times1}$ in the T dimension, where $d_1$ and $T$ are the action dimension and the element sequences' length respectively.
+In addition, for high-dimensional ${\bar{z}}_{t+T}\in\mathbb{R}^{d_2}$ ($d_2$ is the dimension of the encoding state), we utilize a latent overshooting model that satisfies the forward dynamics to minimize the Kullback-Leibler (KL) divergence between the multi-step state prediction and the real state distribution.
+Then, we get the final loss to be minimized for optimization: {